-White Rim Road is a one hundred mile long unimproved, off-road vehicle route through the White Rim bench lands below the upper plateau of the Island in the Sky District between the Colorado and Green Rivers, in the Canyonlands National Park.
-It's located in southeastern Utah, USA.
+White Rim Road is the name of a very scenic yet challenging unimproved road through the White Rim bench lands below the upper plateau of the Island in the Sky District between the Colorado and Green Rivers, in the Canyonlands National Park, in southeastern Utah, USA.
 If you're afraid of heights, this road will turn your stomach inside out.

 How difficult is the White Rim Trail?

 The loop drive is very challenging.
 A high-clearance vehicle with four-wheel drive is required.
 The drive features hairpin turns, steep grades and cliffs with no guardrails.
 The steep, exposed sections of the Shafer Trail, Lathrop Canyon Road, Murphy's Hogback, Hardscrabble Hill, and the Mineral Bottom switchbacks make the White Rim loop a challenging ride, and require extreme caution for both vehicles and bikes during periods of inclement weather.
 During high water conditions on the Green River, sections of road on the west side can flood, making a complete loop impossible.
 Under favorable weather conditions, the White Rim Road is considered moderately difficult for high-clearance, four-wheel-drive vehicles.
 Some spots along the road require some serious navigation.
 The trail is a moderately rough, but decently maintained 4WD jeep road.
 Along the way you might need a passenger to hop out and act as a spotter as you make your way around boulders and other impediments.

 Can you drive the White Rim Trail in one day?